Frank Gehry: Career

-Gehry ultimately dropped out of his graduate program at Harvard University (where he studied urban planning) to start a furniture manufacturing company Easy Edges, which specialised in creating pieces with cardboard.
+Gehry ultimately dropped out of his graduate program at Harvard University (where he studied urban planning) to start the furniture manufacturing company Easy Edges, which specialised in creating pieces with cardboard.

 He returned to Los Angeles to work for Victor Gruen Associates, with whom he had apprenticed while at USC.
 In 1957, at age 28, he was given the chance to design his first private residence with friend and old classmate Greg Walsh.
 Construction was done by another neighbor across the street from his wife's family, Charlie Sockler.
-Built in Idyllwild, California for his wife Anita's family neighbor Melvin David, the over 2,000 sqft "David Cabin" shows features that were to become synonymous with Gehry's later work, including beams protruding from the exterior sides, vertical-grain douglas fir detail, and exposed unfinished ceiling beams.
+Built in Idyllwild, California, for his wife Anita's family neighbor Melvin David, the over 2,000 sqft "David Cabin" shows features that were to become synonymous with Gehry's later work, including beams protruding from the exterior sides, vertical-grain douglas fir detail, and exposed unfinished ceiling beams.
 It also shows strong Asian influences, stemming from his earliest inspirations, such as the Shōsōin in Nara, Japan.

-In 1961, Gehry moved to Paris, where he worked for architect Andre Remondet.
+In 1961, Gehry moved to Paris, where he worked for architect Andre Remonde.
 In 1962, he established a practice in Los Angeles that became Frank Gehry and Associates in 1967, then Gehry Partners in 2001.
 His earliest commissions were in Southern California, where he designed a number of innovative commercial structures such as Santa Monica Place (1980) and residential buildings such as the eccentric Norton House (1984) in Venice, Los Angeles.

 Among these works, Gehry's most notable design may be the renovation of his own Santa Monica residence.
 Originally built in 1920 and purchased by Gehry in 1977, it features a metallic exterior wrapped around the original building that leaves many of the original details visible.
-Gehry still resides there.

 Other of Gehry's buildings completed during the 1980s include the Cabrillo Marine Aquarium (1981) in San Pedro, and the California Aerospace Museum (1984) at the California Museum of Science and Industry in Los Angeles.

 In 1989, Gehry received the Pritzker Architecture Prize, where the jury described him: "Always open to experimentation, he has as well a sureness and maturity that resists, in the same way that Picasso did, being bound either by critical acceptance or his successes.
 His buildings are juxtaposed collages of spaces and materials that make users appreciative of both the theatre and the back-stage, simultaneously revealed."

 Gehry continued to design other notable buildings in California, such as the Chiat/Day Building (1991) in Venice, in collaboration with Claes Oldenburg, which is well known for its massive sculpture of binoculars.
 He also began receiving larger national and international commissions, including his first European commission, the Vitra International Furniture Manufacturing Facility and Design Museum in Germany, completed in 1989.
-It was soon followed by other major commissions including the Frederick Weisman Museum of Art (1993) in Minneapolis, Minnesota; the Cinémathèque Française(1994) in Paris, originally The American Center in Paris; and the Dancing House (1996) in Prague.
+It was soon followed by other major commissions including the Frederick Weisman Museum of Art (1993) in Minneapolis, Minnesota; the Cinémathèque Française (1994) in Paris, originally the American Center in Paris; and the Dancing House in Prague (1996).